Golnar Khosrowshahi

-Golnar Khosrowshahi (born September 18, 1971) is an Iranian-Canadian businesswoman and the CEO and Founder of Reservoir Media Management, Inc. She is currently a member of the New York Philharmonic Board of Directors, and she also served as Board Chair for of Silkroad, a musical collective founded by cellist Yo-Yo Ma in 2000.
+Golnar Khosrowshahi (born September 18, 1971) is an Iranian-Canadian businesswoman and the CEO and Founder of Reservoir Media Management, Inc. She is currently a member of the New York Philharmonic Board of Directors, and she also served as Board Chair of Silkroad, a musical collective founded by cellist Yo-Yo Ma in 2000.

 Khosrowshahi is the daughter of Hassan Khosrowshahi, an Iranian-Canadian investor and philanthropist, and she is the cousin of Dara Khosrowshahi, the current CEO of Uber.

 Early life and education

-Khosrowshahi was born on September 18, 1971 in Tehran, Iran to Hassan Khosrowshahi and Nezhat Khosrowshahi.

-Her father, Hassan, was educated in Iran and England and obtained his degree in law and economics from the University of Tehran.
+Khosrowshahi was born on September 18, 1971, in Tehran, Iran.
+She is the daughter of Nezhat Khosrowshahi and Hassan Khosrowshahi, an investor, and philanthropist.
+Hassan Khosrowshahi was educated in Iran and England and obtained his degree in law and economics from the University of Tehran.
 In 1961, at the age of 21, he joined the family business.
 In 1979, during the Iranian Revolution, Minoo Industrial Group was nationalized and the family was targeted for its wealth.
 The family fled the country and settled in Vancouver in 1981.

-Khosrowshahi's brother, Behzad, runs DRI Capital, a pharmaceutical royalty firm, and her cousin Dara Khosrowshahi has been the CEO of Uber since August 2017.

 She received her BA from Bryn Mawr College and her MBA from Columbia University.